JianxinLin28/Attendify/README.md

 This means that you are currently not using expo to test your app.
 You should enter 's' key to switch the development environment to expo.
 You will notice the QR code will change and it should work after that.

+### Why the camera is black on my simulator
+You should not test the camera scanning ability on a simulator.
+It simply will not work because the simulator is not built for this.
+Use a real device instead.
+Please refer to 'How to run the app' section for testing on a real device.

 ## Deploy to iOS
 This following steps will only work if you have XCode.